Naimish240/MNIST-Digits/code/readme.md

         This is somewhat complete, and can be used to train a simple neural network of one hidden layer
         Still working on updates to it.

+       * UPDATE *
+       Now has support for multiple hidden layers!
+Yay!